mastreeno/Merp/README.md

 # Merp
-An open source, event-based Micro ERP developed by Andrea Saltarello using ASP.NET Core 2.1
+An open source, event-based Micro ERP developed by Andrea Saltarello using ASP.NET Core 2.2

 **Release notes**

 08/12/2018
-- Solution was ported to .NET Core SDK 2.1.4 since the latter is an LTS release
+- Solution was ported to .NET Core SDK 2.2
-- Web apps are now running on .NET Core 2.1
+- Web apps are now running on .NET Core 2.2
 - UI was rewritten from scratch becoming a VUE.js-based SPA
 - Bounded context logic is now provided by services implemented in ad hoc web apps:
     - "Web" projects contain logic private to a specific bounded context